2023 Calaveras County Grape Stomp Competition

 Time: 10 a.m. to 5 p.m

-The Gold Rush Street Fair in historic downtown Murphys coincides with the Calaveras Grape Stomp a short walk away.
+The Gold Rush Street Fair in historic downtown Murphys coincides with the Calaveras Grape Stomp, a short walk away.
 Celebrating its 31st year, the event is presented by the Feeney Park Foundation, a local non-profit organization that operates its namesake park.
-The event is held right on historic Main Street, known for its tasting rooms, boutique shops and 19th century buildings.
-This year, the Gold Rush Street Fair is featuring approximately 100 vendors, selling food and arts and crafts.
-Of course, there will be plenty of regional wines for you to purchase as well.
-In addition, there will be family friendly activities and live music.
+The event is on historic Main Street, known for its tasting rooms, boutique shops, and 19th-century buildings.
+The Gold Rush Street Fair features approximately 100 vendors selling food and arts and crafts this year.
+Of course, there will also be plenty of regional wines for you to purchase.
+In addition, there will be family-friendly activities and live music.

 Related: Top Attractions in Calaveras County